RandyCantrell.com

 Everything is a competition.
 Well, almost everything.

 But there's this one eternal area of life that isn't competitive at all, our spiritual lives.
 Measuring our status by where we stand relative to others is completely unprofitable when it comes to our spiritual health.
 It's an area of life where our loss or gain has little or no bearing on others, except for the power of influence.
 An area where humility, submission, kindness, meekness, gentleness, grace, and compassion are highly prized because these are godly qualities that Heaven praises.
 Proof that heavenly wisdom is vastly superior to manmade wisdom.
+The standard we'll be judged by is God's standard, not how we stack up against each other.

 Spiritual health is overlooked more than physical or mental health.
 It's the challenge we face whenever we seek short-term joy or happiness over long-term benefits.
 According to the Gospel of Jesus Christ, it's the earthly over the spiritual, the temporal over the eternal.